 Barriers between worshipers are nothing new.
 The apostles faced them wherever they sought to establish the church.
 Paul brings us the most encouraging word in his letter to the Ephesians:

 Ephesians 2:14-15 NLT

 For Christ himself has made peace between us Jews and you Gentiles by making us all one people.
 He has broken down the wall of hostility that used to separate us.

-It is the devil’s business to built walls of hostility between groups of people: young folks and old folks, poor folks and rich folks, and so on.
+It is the devil’s business to build walls of hostility between groups of people: young folks and old folks, poor folks and rich folks, and so on.
 It is Messiah’s business to tear down those walls.
 Pragmatic leaders, in an effort to win specific groups of people, have acted in an unintended collusion with the enemy.
+Cultural division is a successful marketing tool.
+We must not allow ourselves to be tools of the merchants.
+We must be a holy counter-culture with real unity among the generations.
 It is time to intentionally undo the enemy’s work and put the emphasis on Jesus.
 He will then do for us what he did at Ephesus—take disparate groups and make one people out of them.
 The prophet Malachi predicted that the reconstruction of whole families would be a sign of the Messiah.

 Malachi 4:5-6 NIV

 “See, I will send you the prophet Elijah before that great and dreadful day of the LORD comes.
 He will turn the hearts of the fathers to their children, and the hearts of the children to their fathers; or else I will come and strike the land with a curse.”

 We can see all around us the curse of divided homes and churches and communities.
 The renewal of True Worship will be marked by generational unity as worshipers experience a turning of their hearts back to family members.
 What could be more attractive to a postmodern world fractured and broken by every imaginable fissure?